-At Children’s Dental FunZone we make sure to offer our patients the option of having pediatric partials.
+At Children’s Dental FunZone, we make sure to offer our patients the option of having pediatric partial dentures.
 Even at a young age, children are still prone to tooth loss.
 Whether it’s because of dental disease, tooth decay, or a playground accident, missing teeth are an inevitable part of childhood and some parents may be uncertain as to how to approach the subject of replacing missing teeth at this stage.

-What are the benefits of pediatric partials?
+What are the benefits of pediatric partial dentures?

-How are pediatric partials made?
+How are pediatric partial dentures made?

 After the baby teeth are removed, a special mold of the child’s teeth are taken in the office and sent to a laboratory.
-The laboratory can then custom tailor the pediatric partial, making it look natural and beautiful.
+The laboratory can then custom tailor the pediatric partial denture, making it look natural and beautiful.
 The child is then brought back into the office to try it on and make any necessary adjustments.
-Once the fit is perfect, the pediatric partial is secured to the child’s permanent teeth.
+Once the fit is perfect, the pediatric partial denture is secured to the child’s permanent teeth.
 It remains there until the permanent teeth begin to erupt, at which point the dentist can remove the partial.

 Once the pediatric partial is cemented on, the child may feel some pressure.
-Over time, children tend to adapt to the pressure and get use to it to the extent that they no longer feel that there is anything in their mouth.
-Sometimes brushing around the edges of the pediatric partial may cause some discomfort or bleeding.
+Over time, children tend to adapt to the pressure and get used to it to the extent that they no longer feel that there is anything in their mouth.
+Sometimes brushing around the edges of the pediatric partial dentures may cause some discomfort or bleeding.
 Be that as it may, it is important to continue brushing these areas so that the inflammation around the gums goes down.